Academic Information, Resources and PoliciesBack To Top

 Writing Proficiency Program Requirements and Policies

-In response to a growing concern for the quality of students’ writing, a comprehensive writing program was initiated at Old Dominion University in 1978.
-The program is implemented through faculty in the Department of English as well as by faculty members in all majors who teach writing intensive courses, since the University recognizes that an effective writing program is an ongoing process that forms an integral part of the student’s overall academic preparation.
-Academic Skills and the Writing Center support students as they work to improve their writing skills.
-Academic Skills offers workshops for campus students who need to improve their writing skills and individual conferences for those students (campus and distance learning) with transfer credit for ENGL 110C but who did not pass the WSPT.
-The Writing Center (http://al.odu.edu/wts) works with both undergraduate and graduate students in all disciplines to prepare them for the challenges of composing essay assignments, test preparation, seminar papers, theses, dissertations, and application materials.
+Old Dominion University provides a comprehensive writing program.
+The program is implemented through faculty in the Department of English as well as by faculty members in all majors who teach writing intensive courses.
+Academic Enhancement and the Writing Center support students as they work to improve their writing skills.
+Academic Enhancement's Writing for College Success Program (http://www.odu.edu/ao/successcenter) offers workshops for campus students who need to improve their writing skills and individual conferences for those students (campus and distance learning) with transfer credit for ENGL 110C but who did not pass the Writing Sample Placement (WSPT).
+The Writing Center (http://al.odu.edu/writingcenter/) works with both undergraduate and graduate students in all disciplines to prepare them for the challenges of composing essay assignments, test preparation, seminar papers, theses, dissertations, and application materials.

 Undergraduate Writing Program Requirements

 Entrance Examination—Writing Sample Placement Test (WSPT).
-All incoming students, including transfer, will be tested for proficiency in writing.
+All incoming students, including transfer students, will be tested for proficiency in writing.
 The test results determine the appropriate writing course for placement of each first-year student.
-A passing score on the Writing Sample Placement Test (WSPT) is a prerequisite to registration by campus students for ENGL 110C and ENGL 126C.
-Freshman students who need supplemental work in preparation for college-level writing are enrolled in basic writing courses.
-Pass/fail grades are assigned in these courses, and credit does not count toward the fulfillment of degree requirements.
+A passing score on the Writing Sample Placement Test (WSPT) is a prerequisite to register for ENGL 110C or ENGL 126C.
+Freshman students unable to earn a passing score on the WSPT for placement into ENGL 110C or ENGL 126C may enroll into UNIV 150 Writing for College Success (3-credit elective course) or retake the WSPT.
+Successful completion of UNIV 150 meets the prerequisite for enrollment into ENGL 110C or ENGL 126C.

 With the exception of those students holding baccalaureate or advanced degrees, all entering undergraduate students, including transfer students (with or without credit for freshman composition), must pass the Writing Sample Placement Test.
 Transfer students with credit for ENGL 110C will not lose that credit.
-A transfer student with credit for English 110C who has not passed the WSPT may not register for a Writing Intensive (W) course at Old Dominion University until a plan to correct writing deficiencies, approved by the director of Academic Skills, is in place.
+A transfer student with credit for ENGL 110C who has not passed the WSPT may not register for a writing intensive (W) course.
+Please contact Academic Enhancement to develop a plan to correct writing deficiencies and earn a passing score on the WSPT.

 Transfer Students.
 Like all other students, transfer students must pass ENGL 110C (or its transfer equivalency) with a grade of C (2.0) or better in order to register for ENGL 211C or 221C or 231C and must also pass ENGL 211C or 221C or 231C (or their transfer equivalency) with a grade of C (2.0) or better in order to qualify to register for a writing intensive (W) course.
 NOTE: This policy also applies to transfer students holding associate degrees; holding an associate degree does not fulfill the requirements of the Undergraduate Writing Program if students received a grade below C (2.0) in any 100- or 200-level Composition (C) course.